161 Glass St., Design District

 1950 Market Center Blvd., Design District

-Ranging along the tracks of a long-abandoned railroad line, the Katy Trail is a beautifully landscaped, 3.5 mile running/walking/biking path that cuts through some of the busiest parts of town.
-It makes for a great jog, with crossfit equipment stops scattered along the way.
+Ranging along the tracks of a long-abandoned railroad line, the Katy Trail is a beautifully landscaped three-and-a-half-mile running/walking/biking path that cuts through some of the busiest parts of town.
+It makes for a great jog, with CrossFit equipment stops scattered along the way.

 Perot Museum of Nature & Science